peter88213/nvhelp-en/source/preparations.rst

    which is not the worldwide standard.

    That's not for you?
 No problem.
-This is what the **document templates** in LibreOffice are for.
+This is what the **document templates** in *Writer* are for.
 So if you don't like the look of the generated manuscript, simply apply a template that suits your needs and tastes.
 Perhaps you have to design your favorite template first, but your knowledge of this technique will pay off when it comes to designing print pages for self-publishing.